5 Misconceptions About Babywearing for New Moms

 Among many other things.
 Click here to read more about the benefits of babywearing.

 For the first year of life, babywearing gives parents a skin-to-skin bond with their little one and allows hands-free capabilities to get things done with a baby around who just wants to be held by you.
-As the kiddo gets older you may or may not use the stroller more, but when your child wants to be carried, or you’re going on a trip where there’s no room for a stroller a carrier or wrap can really save your back.
+As the kiddo gets older, you may or may not use the stroller more, but when your child wants to be carried, or you’re going on a trip where there’s no room for a stroller, a ring sling or carrier can really save your back.

 As long as you’re using the product properly, as it is meant to be used, and remain cautious and alert (as you should at all times with your little one anyway), it’s safe.
 The chance of a child falling out of a carrier or wrap is about as likely as falling out of a stroller.
 It happens if the baby or child isn’t properly secured within, or if the parent isn’t paying attention and things get loose or not put on correctly (just as if you put too many bags on the stroller or hit a pothole).